Hi there!

 When it comes to short hikes, Badlands National Park is pretty easy to navigate.

 That’s because basically all of the official short hikes in Badlands National Park are located in one area.
-That is the Cedar Pass area.
+That is the Cedar Pass area, and the hikes are also right off the main road that is the Badlands Loop Road.

-The “big” hike to do in Badlands National Park: Hiking the Castle Trail
+The “big” hike to do in Badlands National Park is the Castle Trail.

 The Castle Trail is around a 10 mile round trip hike.